hnefatl/dissertation-project/journal.md

 Typeclass instances break eeeeverything.
 They use the same name as an existing function, but have different types.
 Can't rename them because that's syntactic alterations when the dependency is semantic (renaming `foo` in `foo = all foo` will rename the 2nd `foo` although it refers to a different function).

+## Optimisations

+Lambda/let lifting is super useful because we can't do applications where arguments are constructors: `foo True True` becomes `let x = True in let y = True in f x y`.
+Would like to lift the variable bindings all the way to the top and reuse them.

+Didn't do register allocation etc because compiling to bytecode, which is JIT'd anyway.
+Reference some papers or
+something: JVM uses linear scan https://en.wikipedia.org/wiki/Register_allocation#Linear_Scan which might perform better?